turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 The test states that when we have an empty bag, we don't have candy.

 Create the method `has_candy?`, run the test again.
-It passes.
+It passes, because the empty method is returning nil, which is good enough when we need a `false`.

 Moving on: unskip the next test.

-Here, we're putting something in the bag, and now the Trick-or-Treater *should* have candy, but the `has_candy?` method is empty, which means that it's returning `nil` rather than `true`.
+Here, we're putting something in the bag, and now the Trick-or-Treater *should* have candy, but the `has_candy?` method has no implementation, which means that it's returning `nil` rather than `true`.

-Get the tests to pass by checking whether or not the bag is empty in the `has_candy?` method:
+From inside `has_candy?` the Trick-or-Treater has access to the instance of `Bag` with all of its methods.
+Since we defined a method on `Bag` called `empty?` we can call it from inside the `has_candy?` method.

 ```ruby
 def has_candy?